adjust/adobe_air_sdk/doc/migrate.md

-## Migrate your adjust SDK for Adobe AIR to 4.18.0 from 3.4.3
+## Migrate your Adjust SDK for Adobe AIR to 4.21.0 from 3.4.3

 ### SDK initialization